liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/15-oauth2/03-authorizing-access.markdown

 [TOC levels=1-4]

 Once you have an application registered, you can start authorizing users.
-To do that, you must construct the URL to the authorization server (@product@).
+To do that, you must construct the URL to the authorization server (@sharepoint@).
 The authorization server asks users to authorize the requested permissions to their resources, defined as you saw in the previous tutorial as scopes.